 Were my OBEs straight up hallucinations?
 I would have to say my first experiences would fall into the category of hypnagogic hallucinations.
-But as I became more experienced and learned how to maintain my focus and clarity throughout a trip, I think it is more accurate to say that my Out of Body Experiences were more psychic than hallucinatory.
+But as I became more experienced and learned how to maintain my focus and clarity throughout a trip, I think it is more accurate to say that my Out of Body Projection Experiences were more psychic than hallucinatory.

 In the beginning of course, I wasn’t really concerned with the dictionary definition of an OBE, I just wanted to figure out how to put a stop to them, the paralysis and the weirdness in general.
 Later, I did learn that body paralysis is completely normal during sleep especially during dream states in order to avoid injury to ourselves and others.
 But since I wasn’t privy to sleep science at the time, I just had to figure out how to snap out of this state so I could get some zzz’s!